MA: Theatre Studies

 - A resume of activities in theatrical production

 - Graduate Record Exam (GRE) scores in the verbal section (Exceptions are given only to applicants with extensive professional experience)

-- Foreign students must also submit official TOEFL scores.
+- Foreign students must also submit official TOEFL or IELTS scores.
 In addition, the Test of Written English (TWE) is strongly encouraged for non-native speakers.